 Jen commentary: The business bank statements have to coincide with the P&L and if there are any PPP loans or any other gov’t assistance in there, they will have to be subtracted out and not used as income.
 If the income from the P&L is LOWER than previous tax returns, then the borrower will have to qualify on the LOWER amount.
 (Yeah…meaning the lovely pandemic income gets used to qualify versus what they WERE making prior to COVID.
 This is going to throw a LOT of people out of the “approval ring” as their bank statements and current P&L will be scrutinized.

 Q: So, what does this mean for and are applying for a loan and you are self-employed ?

 A: Have your P&L prepared ahead of time and send it to your lender along with your bank statements.
-If the income is very low, you may have to wait a few more months before you are eligible for a home loan.
-Once received, you lender will review and let you know if you are Ok to move forward.
+If the income is very low, you may have to wait a few more months before being eligible for a home loan.
+Once received, your lender will review and let you know if you are Ok to move forward.

 Q: If you are a Realtor, what do you expect?

-I am definitely not saying that it is going to be impossible for a self-employed person to get approved.
+I am definitely not saying that it will be impossible for a self-employed person to get pre-qualified.
 It is just going to be a little more complicated.